dguzzy12/dguzzy12/README.md

 - 👀 I’m interested in sports, music, and travel
 - 🌱 I’m currently learning computer programming
 - 💞️ I’m looking to collaborate on anything that helps me better my skills.
+- 🤯 I have just enrolled in Bloomtech, I am excited for what is to come.

 <!---
 dguzzy12/dguzzy12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.